Australia has strict requirements and a long-established policy to ensure that importing bulk grain does not compromise our vital biosecurity status.

 If we find non-conformances, you will need to remedy them and provide evidence they have been fixed.
 We may need to conduct another audit as part of this process.

-We also survey for pests of biosecurity concern at the port precinct, along the transport route and at the approved arrangement sites as part of the
+We also survey for pests of biosecurity concern at the port precinct, along the transport route and at the approved arrangement sites.
+This is part of our

 national border surveillance program.